Virgin of Smolensk: History

 There is no clear or reliable information about when and by whom the icon was brought to Russia from Greece.
 Evgeny Poselyanin pointed out that there was one legend which stated that the icon came to Russia in the middle of the 11th century (in 1046), when the Byzantine Emperor Constantine IX Monomachos blessed his daughter, Princess Anna, who became the wife of Prince Vsevolod Yaroslavich, with it for her journey.
 The icon became a family relic of the Russian princes, a symbol of the continuity and dynastic closeness of Constantinople and Kievan Rus'.
 The son of Vsevolod Yaroslavich, Prince Vladimir II Monomakh, in 1095 transferred the icon from Chernigov (his first appanage) to Smolensk, where in 1101 he founded the Dormition Cathedral in Smolensk, in which the icon was placed and became known as the Smolensk icon.

 Church tradition attributes the icon's help in saving the city in 1239 from the invasion of Batu Khan's troops.

-The icon was placed in the Cathedral of the Annunciation in the to the right of the Royal doors.
+The icon was placed in the Cathedral of the Annunciation to the right of the Royal doors.
 In 1456, the embassy of Bishop Misael of Smolensk asked Grand Duke Vasily the Dark to return the icon to them.
 The prince, on the advice of Metropolitan Jonah, decided to fulfill the request of the Smolensk ambassadors and return the relic.
 The icon was solemnly carried out of the Kremlin with a religious procession on January 18, 1456 (according to other sources, July 28, 1456) and escorted to the Savvino-Storozhevsky Monastery on Devichye Pole, at the entrance to the Old Smolensk Road, where after a farewell service it was released to Smolensk.